jniemann66/ferocious/readme.md

 *note: for downsampling to 44.1k, Steep or Relaxed is recommended (although standard is also fine).
 For lower rates (eg 22.05), use steep.
 For higher target rates, use standard.*

-**Options/Advanced Dither Options**
+**Options/Dither Options**
 - **Noise Shaping:** Select a noise-shaping profile.
 For information on the various profiles, click [here](https://github.com/jniemann66/ReSampler/blob/master/ditherProfiles.md)
 - **RNG Seed:** allows you to set a fixed seed for the Random Number Generator used for dithering.

+### Advanced Options Menu

+*Note: it is recommended to leave all of the advanced options checked, unless you have a specific reason not to*

-**Options/Enable clipping protection**
+**Options/Advanced Options/Enable clipping protection**

 When clipping protection is enabled, the converter will repeat the conversion process with an adjusted (ie decreased) gain level whenever it detects clipping in the initial conversion.
 This will ensure that there will be no clipping on the second pass.
-This will add to the total conversion time, but it is nevertheless strongly recommended.
 With clipping protection switched off, the converter will still warn you when clipping has occured, but will not attempt to fix it.

 Note that in the conversion process, all signal levels are represented internally as floating point numbers within the range +/- 1.0 (regardless of the file formats involved).
 Whenever the signal peak exceeds +/- 1.0 it is considered clipping.
 If clipping occurs, the peak level is remembered, and the gain for the second pass is adjusted down by an amount corresponding to how far the signal peak exceeded +/- 1.0 by.